evolbioinfo/gotree/README.md

     * text: Display tree(s) in ASCII text format
     * png : Draw tree(s) in png format, with normal, radial/unrooted or circular layout
     * svg : Draw tree(s) in svg format, with normal, radial/unrooted or circular layout
+	* cyjs: Draw tree(s) in a html file, using cytoscape js
 *  generate:    Generate random trees, branch lengths are simply drawn from an expontential(1) law
     * balancedtree
     * caterpillartree